ysaito2/blog/about.markdown

 &nbsp;
 ### decenteralized-industry

-Technological advancements like biomass-chemical industry, microgrids, and 3D printers are projecting a future where we create many small scale factories to generate a secondary source of income for rural/remote parts of the world.
-I am excited for the opportunities of decenteralized industry to lift up the standard of living in rural and urban parts of the world.
+Technological advancements like biomass-chemical industry, microgrids, and 3D printers are projecting a future where we can create many small scale factories to generate a secondary source of income for rural/remote parts of the world.
+I am excited for the opportunities of decenteralized industry to lift up the standard of living in rural/remote parts of the world.

 &nbsp;
 ### human-centeric-industry